Senior Fellow (Melbourne Law Masters)

 Sport and Anti-doping Consultant

 Catherine Ordway is a Senior Fellow at the University of Melbourne, having developed and lectured in Sports Integrity and Investigations, in the Sports Law program with Hayden Opie since 2014.
-Catherine is also a Professor of Practice (Sports Management) at La Trobe University and lectures at the Masters level in sports management and sports law subjects.
-Catherine has previously been a Senior Lecturer at the University of Canberra and developed the Performance Integrity subject for the 2015 Master of High Performance Sport.
-Catherine also developed the Master of Laws Doping in Sport: Global Issues subject at the University of New South Wales.
-Catherine is a Senior Consultant with Snedden Hall and Gallop Lawyers in SHG Sport.
+Catherine has developed and taught a number of other sports management and sports law subjects at the Masters and undergraduate level at institutions including: La Trobe University, the University of Canberra and the University of New South Wales.
+Catherine has published on sports integrity, governance and gender equality issues and is a sought-after media commentator and conference presenter.